Helping at Home

 Parent Committee Member — Attend monthly meetings to stay informed of troop activities, contribute ideas for activities and fundraising, etc.

 Assistant Scoutmaster (ASM) — Assistant Scoutmasters serve the troop by guiding a particular patrol to which they’ve been assigned or advising certain Scouts who’ve assumed a position (e.g. the Quartermaster or Outdoor Ethics Guide).
 They provide two-deep leadership and fill in as necessary to assure the youth leaders have what they need to run things.
 Assistant Scoutmasters are appointed by the Scoutmaster.
-We ask that you first spend 8–12 months getting to know the troop, if possible in a troop committee role.
+We ask that you first spend 8–12 months getting to know the troop in a committee role.

 Help transport Scouts and gear to/from campground